-The recommended resolution for Proposed Fiscal Year 2025 Tax Rate and Dollars in FY2025 is \$28,223,481 (Tax rate of \$9.92638) or a 6.01% increase over FY2024 property tax dollars.
+The lowa Department of Management has indicated that no resolution is required, only a public hearing on the full proposed tax rate.
+The recommended Proposed Fiscal Year 2025 Tax Rate and Dollars in FY2025 is \$28,223,480 (Tax rate of \$9.92638) or a 6.01% increase over FY2024 property tax dollars.

-At the March 25, 2024 public hearing, the only options available to City Council are to approve the amount of proposed property tax rate and dollars as is or decrease it.
+At this public hearing, the only options available to City Council are to approve the amount of proposed property tax rate and dollars as is or decrease it.

-The requested action step is for City Council to adopt the attached resolution setting the public hearing date for the Proposed Fiscal Year 2025 Tax Rate and Dollars and Taxpayer Statements as required by Section 384.15A of the Code of Iowa.
-The attached resolution authorizes the City Clerk to publish notification for a public hearing to be held on March 25, 2024.
+The requested action step is for City Council to approve the Proposed Fiscal Year 2025 Tax Rate and Dollars as required by Section 384.15A of the Code of Iowa.
+A public hearing to adopt the Fiscal Year 2025 budget will be held on April 11, 2024.